 - State Fire Academy in Lewistown (Mifflin County)

 The majority of positions in PEMA are covered under the Merit System and as such those positions must be filled through the State Civil Service Commission (SCSC) System.
 This system requires competitive examination through an application review process or written/oral examination process conducted by the SCSC.

 The SCSC is ultimately responsible for determining whether a candidate is eligible to apply for a particular testing program.
 Examinations consist of one or more of the following: a numerical rating for experience and training, an oral examination and/or a written examination.
 Applicants who pass the examination are placed on employment lists in order of their final earned rating.
 This rating appears with the person’s name on the SCSC employment eligibility list, and when vacancies occur, candidates are referred to PEMA in score order.
 In other words, the higher your score the more job opportunities you are likely to receive.

 PEMA uses the Emergency Management Specialist classification to fill the majority of its journeymen level positions.
-The Emergency Management Specialist Test is currently open.
-Information regarding this program can be obtained by calling the Pennsylvania Emergency Management Agency's Human Resource Office at 717-705-3756, or the State Civil Service website or by calling:
+Information regarding this program can be obtained by visiting the State Civil Service website.